cerebris/jsonapi-resources/README.md

 ##### Custom `OperationsProcessor` Example to Return total_count in Meta

+Note: this can also be accomplished with the `record_count_in_meta` option, and in most cases that will be the better option.

 To return the total record count of a find operation in the meta data of a find operation you can create a custom OperationsProcessor.
 For example: